denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 roughly 50k words, with three chapters close to completion.
 I am writing actively and plan to have a first draft of the manuscript ready by June-July of 2015.
-I am on leave next academic year, having cleared my schedule with plans to dedicate it to seeing this project through to publication.
+I am on leave next academic year, having cleared my schedule with plans of dedicating all of my attention to seeing this project through to publication.